elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 of our logging system, it solves several problems:
 - Preserves backwards compatibility.
 - Avoids the issue of interleaved log messages that could occur with multiple processes writing to the same file or stdout.
-- Provides a solution for the rolling-file appender (see below), as the coordinator would handle rolling all log file (small caveat being a slight loss in file size precision).
+- Provides a solution for the rolling-file appender (see below), as the coordinator would handle rolling all log files
 - The changes to BaseLogger could potentially have the added benefit of paving the way for our future logging MDC.

 We could add the process name information to the log messages, and add a new conversion to be able to display it with